Next Lesson - Gene Expression

 Figure: Autosomal Dominant Pedigree Chart

-One of the major differences between autosomal recessive and autosomal dominant in a pedigree chart is the fact that an autosomal dominant disease cannot skip a generation, there will be an affected individual in each generation.
+One of the major differences between autosomal recessive and autosomal dominant in a pedigree chart is that autosomal dominant conditions usually affect successive generations.
+In some cases, reduced penetrance can make a condition appear to skip a generation.

 An important point to note is that for an autosomal dominant condition to be inherited (like any disease) the offspring must survive to reproductive age.
 For example, if an autosomal dominant condition is lethal by the age of 5 it can’t be inherited.
 Huntington’s is notable as although it is lethal, symptoms do not usually present until the patient is at least 30 years of age.
 This means the patient is old enough to have had children and will have passed on the disease.